 I am not suggesting a world where onboarding teams no longer speak or interact with customers, merely that these interactions are limited to explaining complex functionality or marketing your services.
 Today, teams still spend much of their day speaking to frustrated customers who either cannot find the information they need or have a common query about an element of the process that could be automated.
 This noise can be removed, helping both you and your customers.

 A hot topic in automation is the dissemination of reference data.
 Internal developers try to automate these processes through a few lines of code to fire out an automated email, which then joins a patchwork of other bits of code.
 Should that process change, however, amending that web of code is not easy and if the person who wrote that code then leaves, it quickly becomes near impossible to maintain.
 Even if this internal element of the process is somewhat automated, it still leaves a manual step on the receiving (customer) side.

-Rather than customers receiving a .csv file over email or download link which – let’s face it – they probably won’t look at, wouldn’t it be easier to expose this in a support portal or provide it on-demand as a REST API?
+Rather than customers receiving a .csv file over email or download link which – let’s face it – they probably won’t look at, wouldn’t it be easier to expose this in a Developer Hub or provide it on-demand as a REST API?
 Without a self-service interface where customers can self-select distribution streams and consume reference data, there remains a significant manual effort for both the customer and the internal teams.
 A portal allows customers to navigate instrument lists and trading hours on their schedule and in a more ergonomic format than a spreadsheet attachment.
 It allows the data to be dynamic, searchable and even bespoke depending on the individual or firm that is logged in.